 Pour in the chicken broth and add the broccoli stems.
 Bring to a boil, then simmer for 10 minutes or until the stems are soft.

-Purée the soup in 2 cup batches, then return to the pot.
+Purée in 2 cup batches, then return to the pot.
 This will help thicken the soup and make it creamy.

 Add the broccoli florets and cook for 5 minutes.

 While the florets are cooking, make the beurre manié by combining flour and softened butter with a fork.
-This mixture will thicken the soup and give it a silky texture.
+This mixture will thicken it and give it a silky texture.

 Mush the flour and butter together until it looks like a paste.